Finding Joy on Holy Ground

 The anniversary of my first solo trip around the sun is fast approaching.
 Facebook reminds me of the everyday things that were happening last year as we moved, unknowingly, toward the head of the line where together our tickets would be punched, but where we’d board separate flights.
 How could I have known that that morning I would come home to discover that Dave had left his body…bad knees, painful legs, and bad heart…behind in his favorite chair, coffee still warm in his cup, to journey to an unknown realm without me?

-Suddenly there was no one waiting for my return, no one waiting to see my photos, no one waiting to hear of my escapades, no one waiting with a warm car…no one waiting.
+Suddenly, there was no one waiting for my return, no one waiting to see my photos, no one waiting to hear of my escapades, no one waiting with a warm car…no one waiting.
 I had to decide whether to store my trekking poles or learn to move forward on my own.

 Scenes from our last trip…Colorado and Utah, September 2018

 Stability often eludes me, but I am learning to live my life with that wooden leg that C.S.
 Lewis talks about.
-There are times that are really difficult, the nights are especially sucky, and tears still come unbidden, but now and then I hear Dave’s voice encouraging me to find joy, seek adventure, and laugh as often as I can.
+There are times that are really difficult, the nights are especially sucky, and tears still come unbidden, but now and then, I hear Dave’s voice encouraging me to find joy, seek adventure, and laugh as often as I can.

 Bloody Marys on the Deck